syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 HTTP/1.1 200 OK
 ```

-After the token is removed from JIRA's security settings, authentication may continue to succeed for a while (it seems to remain cached for a couple of minutes):
+After the token is removed from Jira's security settings, authentication may continue to succeed for a while (it seems to remain cached for a couple of minutes):

 ```
 $ curl -I -H "Authorization: Basic bWFyYy5zdHJhcGV0ekBzeW50ZXZvLmNvbTpIZk9rdjhHNDdZMjlLZEl0ZmczYkYxQ0I=" https://yoursite.atlassian.net/rest/api/2/project/PROJECT/versions
 HTTP/1.1 200 OK
 ```

-Later, JIRA will start returning HTTP error code `404` which indicates to SmartGit that the token is good, but a non-existing project has been accessed:
+Later, Jira will start returning HTTP error code `404` which indicates to SmartGit that the token is good, but a non-existing project has been accessed:

 ```
 $ curl -I -H "Authorization: Basic bWFyYy5zdHJhcGV0ekBzeW50ZXZvLmNvbTpIZk9rdjhHNDdZMjlLZEl0ZmczYkYxQ0I=" https://yoursite.atlassian.net/rest/api/2/project/PROJECT/versions